javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

   // (2) prepare to moving: make absolute and on top by z-index ball.style.position = 'absolute';
   ball.style.zIndex = 1000;
-  document.body.append(ball);
+  // move it out of any current parents directly into body
+  // to make it positioned relative to the body document.body.append(ball);
   // ...and put that absolutely positioned ball under the cursor